-Question 24 Most candidates answered correctly.
+Question 24 Nine tenths answered correctly.
 Despite being a direct contradiction, some candidates were attracted to distractor B.

-Question 25 This was the most challenging item in this section.
-Although a lot of candidates correctly selected key C based on a paraphrase, distractor B was a direct contradiction but proved attractive to some candidates who possibly missed the link between tiene miedo in the key and no me preocupan in the text.
+Question 25 This was the most challenging item with seven tenths of candidates correctly selecting key C based on a paraphrase.
+Distractor B was a direct contradiction but proved attractive to some candidates who possibly missed the link between tiene miedo in the key and no me preocupan in the text.

-Question 26 Correct responses were seen from the majority of the candidates.
+Question 26 Correct responses were seen from just over eight tenths of the candidates.
 Key B was supported by two elements in the transcript.
 Some candidates were attracted by distractor A which was plausible but not supported in the text.

-Question 27 was correctly answered by the majority of candidates choosing key B, which was based on a paraphrase link to the item stem.
+Question 27 was correctly answered by three quarters of candidates choosing key B, which was based on a paraphrase link to the item stem.
 Some candidates were attracted to the word-echo plantas in distractor A.